Engineering Physics Mission, Goals, & Objectives

 Program Goal 1: Graduates from our program will have a working understanding and knowledge of fundamental areas in physics/engineering.

-• Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory level: fluid mechanics, thermodynamics, optics, special relativity, quantum mechanics, atomic and nuclear physics.
+• Outcome 1.1: Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory level: fluid mechanics, thermodynamics, optics, special relativity, quantum mechanics, atomic and nuclear physics.

-• Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics/engineering at the introductory and advanced level: classical/engineering mechanics and electromagnetic theory/materials science.
+• Outcome 1.2: Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics/engineering at the introductory and advanced level: classical/engineering mechanics and electromagnetic theory/materials science.

 Program Goal 2: Graduates from our program will have a working understanding and knowledge of mathematics along with computational skills necessary for advanced work in physics/engineering.